BOARD OFFICERS & DIRECTORS

 Rose retired from a multinational pharmaceutical company in 2004, after 28 years, in International Marketing, QA Labeling, and as Associate Director in Regulatory Affairs.
 She served 3 years on Board of Trustees of Sedona Public Library and has been President of NAMI Sedona/Verde Valley (National Alliance on Mental Illness) since 2005.
 Rose facilitates NAMI family support group meetings, educational programs for family members and peers, advocacy, fundraising, and administrative work.
-She is a member of Board of Directors of Spectrum Healthcare in Cottonwood since 2011 and Board Chair since January 2014.
+Rose also served on the Board of Directors of Spectrum Healthcare in Cottonwood from 2011 through 2019.
 She has been a member of the Mental Health Coalition Verde Valley since its inception in 2013.
 Rose is on the coalition’s Advocacy Task Force.

 Vice President – Carol Landauer, MS, LPC

 Carol is a retired middle and high school English teacher and licensed professional counselor, specializing in adolescents and families.
 Her background includes working in school counseling, community mental health, residential treatment centers/group homes and private practice in Maryland and Arizona.
 Carol is on the coalition’s Youth Outreach Task Force.